North River Tunnels: Gateway Program and Hurricane Sandy

 Funding for the Gateway Project had been unclear for several years due to a lack of funding commitments from New Jersey officials and the federal government.
 In 2015, a Gateway Development Corporation, consisting of members from Amtrak, the Port Authority and USDOT, was created to oversee construction of the Gateway Project.
 The federal government and the states agreed to split the cost of funding the project.
-The administration of President Donald Trump cast doubts about funding for the project, and in December 2017, a Federal Transit Administration official called the previous funding agreement "nonexistent".
+The first administration of President Donald Trump cast doubts about funding for the project, and in December 2017, a Federal Transit Administration official called the previous funding agreement "nonexistent".
 In March 2018, up to $541 million for the project was provided in the Consolidated Appropriations Act.
 On June 24, 2019, the state governments of New York and New Jersey passed legislation to create the bi-state Gateway Development Commission, whose job it is to oversee the planning, funding and construction of the rail tunnels and bridges of Gateway Program.
 In February 2020, Amtrak indicated that it would go forward with the renovation of the North River Tunnels regardless of the Gateway Program's status.

 On May 28, 2021, the project was formally approved by USDOT, with funding still to be determined.
 On August 31, 2022, the Gateway Development Commission announced that the new tunnels would be completed in 2035 and that the existing North River Tunnels will be rehabilitated by 2038.
 The project will use federal funding from the Infrastructure Investment and Jobs Act, with the balance provided by the states of New Jersey and New York.